 We are not tied to one insurance company.
 Instead, we have evaluated the leading companies and plans for their ability to adequately protect the unique needs of doctors.

 We offer only those disability insurance plans we have deemed worthy of our endorsement.
 Since we can show you quotes across all companies, we are able to save you time and help you find options that fit your needs.

-For over 30 years, our team of experts have served thousands of physicians at over 400 medical centers, hospitals, and medical schools.
+For over 30 years, our team of experts has served thousands of physicians at over 400 medical centers, hospitals, and medical schools.
 This includes doctors at over 1,000 residency and fellowship programs, encompassing all specialties.
-To date we have prepared more than 52,000 quotes for physicians nationwide.
+To date, we have prepared more than 52,000 quotes for physicians nationwide.